What Causes Crepey Skin And How To Fix It

 What Causes Crepey Skin?

-Here are some stellar options you can take to delay or decrease the appearance of crepey skin—both topical and professional treatments for the win.
+Here are some stellar actions you can take to reduce the appearance of crepey skin—both topical and professional treatments.

 A lot of skincare products claim to be “anti-aging,” “firming,” or “smoothing.”
 With so many choices, how do you know what will actually work?
 In a moisturizer, you want to look for emollient ingredients like glycerin, olive oil, coconut oil, cocoa butter, and shea butter—as well as phytonutrients like ginseng, cinnamon, and dill extracts, which have all demonstrated an ability to smooth and improve elasticity.

-“Antioxidant” is a word that’s frequently thrown around in skincare circles.
-But what does it mean?
 Antioxidants are natural compounds that block or delay cell damage by removing harmful waste particles, known as free radicals, from our cells.
-Free radicals can come from pollution, smoking, UV rays, or other toxins, and they wreak havoc on our skin, causing premature aging in the form of loose skin, wrinkles, and even hyperpigmentation, among other doozies.
-But antioxidant ingredients like vitamin C, vitamin E, selenium, lutein, and lycopene all can help to neutralize free radicals, strengthening the skin’s protective barrier and diminishing the appearance of fine lines and puckered texture.
-So, get ahold of a serum containing some of these potent antioxidants, and you’re one step closer to gleaming skin.
+Free radicals can come from pollution, smoking, UV rays, or other toxins, and they wreak havoc on our skin, causing premature aging in the form of loose skin, wrinkles, and even hyperpigmentation.
+But antioxidant ingredients like vitamin C, vitamin E, selenium, lutein, and lycopene can all help to neutralize free radicals, strengthening the skin’s protective barrier and diminishing the appearance of fine lines and puckered texture.

 Red light therapy (RLT), also known as low-level light therapy (LLLT), has long been a popular treatment and alternative to painful laser procedures when it comes to wrinkles and skin firming, and it’s performed quite well in studies.
 In contrast with lasers, RLT doesn’t cause painful damage to the skin surface, instead gently penetrating through to the deeper layers of the skin to repair from the inside out.
-RLT can be performed at medical offices for more serious skin conditions like psoriasis and wound-healing, but for more common texture issues, you can also buy your own at-home device to fight crepiness on the regular.
+For common skin texture issues, you can even buy your own at-home device to fight crepiness on the regular.

 You don’t have to drop major cash or waste hours at the beauty store and dermatologist’s office to experience smooth, firm skin.
 Nature offers some of the best remedies out there to both treat and prevent crepey skin.
 And the best part?
 You can enjoy them from the comfort of your own home.